marmelab/react-admin/docs/SimpleFormIterator.md

 ![ArrayInput](./img/array-input.gif)

-`<SimpleFormIterator>` lets user edit, add, remove and reorder sub-records.
+`<SimpleFormIterator>` lets users edit, add, remove and reorder sub-records.
 It is designed to be used as a child of [`<ArrayInput>`](./ArrayInput.md) or [`<ReferenceManyInput>`](./ReferenceManyInput.md).
 You can also use it within an `ArrayInputContext` containing a *field array*, i.e. the value returned by [react-hook-form's `useFieldArray` hook](https://react-hook-form.com/api/usefieldarray).

 ## Usage

 `<SimpleFormIterator>` requires no prop by default.
 It expects an array of inputs as children.
-It renders these inputs once per row, and takes care of setting a different source for each row.
+It renders these inputs once per row and takes care of setting a different source for each row.

 ```jsx
 import {